verdverm/verdverm.github.io/_sr/04-pge.md

 though we do not investigate this issue here.

-In addition to the reductions in parse tree size, the $n$-ary representation eases the design of sorting and simplification algorithms.
+In addition to the reductions in parse tree size, the n-ary representation eases the design of sorting and simplification algorithms.
 These algorithms, detailed next, work within the parse tree